In Trump case, Justice Dept. unseals previously blacked-out portions from search warrant application | Law-Order

 In Trump case, Justice Dept. unseals previously blacked-out portions from search warrant application

-The affidavit recounts how someone identified only as ''Witness 5'' was seen on multiple days carrying either cardboard or bankers' boxes in and out of the anteroom.
+The affidavit recounts how someone identified only as ''Witness 5'' was seen on multiple days carrying either cardboard or bankers' boxes in and out of the anteroom at the house.
 The affidavit does not mention Nauta by name, but the dates of the actions — as well as of an FBI interview ''during which the location of boxes was a significant subject of questioning'' — line up with the dates cited in the indictment.

 Nauta is set to be arraigned in federal court in Miami on Thursday.
 Trump has already pleaded not guilty to more than three dozen felony counts, many alleging willful retention of national defence information.